wp-plugins/pjw-blogminder/readme.txt

 = How often does the plugin send reminders =

 At the moment the plugin will send a reminder every 12 hours once you have gone over your configured reminder level.

+= How can I customise the plugin for my site =

+To customise the plugin for your site then you can filter some of the settings by creating another plugin.
+If you want to change the maximum threshold value to allow shorter or longer reminder periods then use the 'pjw_blogminder_maximum_threshold' filter.

+== Screenshots ==

+1. This shows the user option as it appears on the profile page.